mpektkd/Sentence-Emotion-Recognition/README.md

   2. It also achieves a very good score, as it reduces the loss to the same order of magnitude as the 4 different models.
   3. Regularization with EarlyStopping has been implemented.
+  4. The files that concerned this task is mostly these with prefix 'bonus'.